Australia's RBA cuts rates to record low, market hankers for more

 "This action is expected to add some further support to demand, so as to foster sustainable growth and inflation outcomes consistent with the target."

-Markets had been leaning toward a cut this week, though only 9 of 29 analysts in a Reuters poll had tipped a move.
+Markets had been leaning towards a cut this week, though only 9 of 29 analysts in a Reuters poll had tipped a move.
 [AU/INT]

 Interbank futures <0#YIB:> jumped on the news while pricing in a near 50-50 probability of a further move to 2.00 percent at the next policy meeting in March.